 But make sure that periodically you check and make sure that the content on your website is up-to-date and reflects what you’re doing.

 Also, with WordPress for your photography website is also going to come updates for your plugins and themes and even WordPress core itself.

 These updates can be crucial for your website.
 Some updates will contain security patches that can protect your website from bad actors trying to attack it.
 Others will contain bug fixes that will remove headaches for you.
 And some updates will include cool new features that allow you to do amazing things with your website.

 So be sure to take time at least once a week to update your website’s plugins and themes and run any WordPress core updates.
 If you need help in creating a plan on how to update your website, you can check out the video I created below on just how to do that.

-Another thing you’re going to want to do with your personal website is to use categories to sort your blog posts.
+Another thing you’re going to want to do with your artist website is to use categories to sort your art projects and blog posts.

-Are you ready to create your own personal website today?
+Are you ready to create your artist website today?
 Trying to figure out what WordPress theme will work the best for your new website?
 Take a look at the Portafoglio Portfolio WordPress theme today!

-Portafoglio is built to be the perfect personal or portfolio website theme.
+Portafoglio is built to be the perfect artist website theme.
 There are a number of various block patterns that allow you to create cool pages that will attract attention.
 You can easily create new blog posts to keep your followers updated.
-And it comes with a portfolio project custom post type which is perfect for showing off your great projects or just showing off your favorite photos.
+And it comes with a portfolio project custom post type which is perfect for showing off your great design projects and artwork.

-Check out Portafoglio and get started on creating your amazing personal website today!
+Check out Portafoglio and get started on creating your amazing artist website today!